SixSq/old.sixsq.github.com/_casestudies/retail/features/3_online-offline.md

 icon: fa-cart-plus
 ---

 Most purchasers research online before buying offline.
-Integrating NuvlaRetail with your customer data means that you can improve the shoppers in-store experience and optimise the chances of that purchase taking place
+Integrating an edge solution with your customer data means that you can improve the shoppers in-store experience and optimise the chances of that purchase taking place.